mstksg/inCode/copy/entries/io-monad-harmful.md

 Again, the answer is **anything except "the IO Monad"**.
 If I were to make a list of the most misleading, incorrect, dangerous, and disgusting possible answers, this would be on the top spot.
+The *IO type itself* is what enables this.
+Not the monadic interface.

 Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
 And yet, why do I see people answering, "Haskell handles IO and impurity with monads"?
+I'm sure you've heard at leas tone person saying this.
+But it's 100% wrong.

 **Monads actually have nothing to do with it**, and I'm not even exaggerating here.